TZEDEK: PURSUING JUSTICE

 Holiday Gift Drive*

 We buy gifts to donate to one or more organizations to give to the families and children that they serve.
-This year, we are sponsoring three families served by REACH.
-Please sign up here to shop for gifts or donate funds or gift cards (which we will use to buy gifts).
-Contact Debbie Hart-Klein with any questions.
+Last year, we sponsored three families served by REACH.

 Every year, we march as a group in the Boston Pride Parade, carrying a TBA banner.
 This is a family-friendly event that helps demonstrate that we are a welcoming and inclusive community to all.
 Please contact Matthew Miller if you have any questions or would like to get involved with preparations for our participation.